University of Malakand: Background

-The need for a university in Malakand Division had been felt since 1972, but the idea could not materialize until 2001.
-The university was established at village Ramora in a vast and beautiful land rested with Forest Department.
+The need for a university in Malakand Division had been felt since 1972, as the area had remained underprivileged for a long time but the idea could not be materialized until 2001.
+In 2001, It was established through a charter issued by the Governor Khyber Pakhtunkhwa on August 30, 2001, and it was recognised by the Higher Education Commission of Islamabad.
 The university has acquired more land reaching nearly 300 acres surrounded by fenced boundary walls (about 7 km).
-The university is located in the centre hub of Malakand Division, linked with District Swat, Lower and Upper Dir, Chitral, and Malakand.
+The university is located in the center hub of the Malakand Division of Khyber Pakhtunkhwa, linked with the District Swat, Lower and Upper Dir, Chitral, and Malakand.

 Distinctions

 The 2020 QS world rankings placed the University of Malakand as the top university in Khyber Pakhtunkhwa, ninth highest (and overall 17th) in Pakistan, and among the top 351–400 in Asia.